fhircast/sandbox.js/README.md

 This should launch the FHIRcast client within the Simulated EHR and set the context text area with the correct patient context.
 ![SMARTlaunched](/images/SMARTlaunched.png)
+Notice that the 'hub.topic' input textbox has been populated with the SMART session id and the context text area with the correct patient FHIR resource (both highlighted in light yellow).

 Alternatively, test the SMART launch by navigating to the SMART launch sandbox: http://launch.smarthealthit.org and selecting a patient, provider and the app url which can be a local instance in debug mode.